Vision-Live/bdsi.utwente.nl/_events/workshops/data-science-week-2024-Q1/data-science-week-2024-Q1.md

 If you're new to data science, you'll want to set up a working environment.
 We recommend working in R or Python, depending on your experience.

-Install R and RStudio - ModernDive has a good tutorial on setting and getting to know R and ubiquitous R development environment, RStudio: <https://moderndive.netlify.app/1-getting-started.html>.
+Install R and RStudio, and prepare a working environment - Our colleague Johannes Steinrücke has written a good [guide on how to set up R and RStudio for your projects](https://www.utwente.nl/.utwente_base/ws2016/download.shtml?f=YYFp2rZoJE9DZfb_JhcmwKM-JwjplDHWWUL_GYodlOijrx0AhZNPJeEKf7J3ZR3iqTupk4V4SdOhYax9tbd4dg), including some practical advice not covered in many other sources.
+The guide was written for students starting with coursework with R, but is equally applicable for other data science projects.

-Install (Anaconda) Python - The Women in Data Science team maintains a set of tutorials on installing Python (using Anaconda to manage packages and environments), Jupyter notebooks and the basics of Python data structures: <https://github.com/keikokamei/WiDS_Datathon_Tutorials>.
+Install Python - The Women in Data Science team maintains a set of tutorials on installing Python (using Anaconda to manage packages and environments), Jupyter notebooks and the basics of Python data structures: <https://github.com/keikokamei/WiDS_Datathon_Tutorials>.

 ### Further reading